gnss-ro/aws-opendata/Readme.md

 reference GNSS satellite used to calibrate the receiver clock if calibration was performed by single- or double-differencing, the name of the ground station used to calibrate the GNSS transmitter clocks if the calibration was performed by double-differencing.
+Note that the **excessPhase** and the positions of the LEO (**positionLEO**) are given as a functions of **time** in the files, the **time** corresponding to the time of reception of the signal by the LEO satellite; however, the positions of the transmitter **positionGNSS** are specified at the times the received signals were *transmitted* by the GNSS satellite.
+The GNSS positions were computed by interpolating the GNSS positions backward in time from the receive **time** by an amount corresponding by the light travel time between the transmitter and the receiver.
+This is done because it is the positions of the transmitter at transmit time that directly enters into the RO retrieval process.

-## Level 2a: Bending angle and dry atmosphere retrievals, dryRetrieval
+## Level 2a: Bending angle, refractivity, and dry atmosphere retrievals, refractivityRetrieval

-Retrievals of profiles of bending angle, microwave refractivity, and "dry" temperature and pressure are provided in **dryRetrieval** files.
+Retrievals of profiles of bending angle, microwave refractivity, and "dry" temperature and pressure are provided in **refractivityRetrieval** files.
 A dry atmospheric retrieval is a retrieval of temperature pressure that is obtained when the contribution water vapor to microwave refractivity is considered non-existent.
 This is a good approximation in the upper troposphere and stratosphere, but not so in the lower troposphere where water vapor contributes approximately 10% of the refractivity.
-Dry retrievals are generated because RO provides no information in its own right that permits the disambiguition of contributions of water vapor and the "dry" atmospheric constituents (nitrogen, oxygen, carbon dioxide) to microwave refractivity.
+Dry retrievals are generated because RO does not provide enough information by itself to distinguish between the contributions of water vapor and the "dry" atmospheric constituents (nitrogen, oxygen, carbon dioxide) to microwave refractivity.